 South Carolina Assembles the World's Most Popular Jetliner.

-South Carolina is home to Boeing's only non-union commercial aircraft assembly plant in the United States, where every Boeing 787 Dreamliner destined for global airlines is built.
-The North Charleston campus has transformed South Carolina into one of the most important commercial aerospace manufacturing states in America.
+South Carolina is home to Boeing's only non-union commercial aircraft assembly plant in the United States — a 1.2 million square foot facility in North Charleston where every Boeing 787 Dreamliner is built for global airlines.
+With 72,000+ aerospace workers, over $6 billion in annual aerospace output, and Boeing's continued expansion investment, South Carolina has become one of the most consequential commercial aerospace manufacturing states in America.

 Get Started